-The American pygmy shrew is a small mammal from the north of the continent.
-Their color ranges from reddish-brown to grayish brown, and the pygmy shrew has a light color on their underbody.
+The American pygmy shrew is a small mammal from the continent’s North.
+Their color ranges from reddish-brown to grayish-brown, and the pygmy shrew has a light color on their underbody.

 The American pygmy shrew is an insectivore and will eat insects and larvae.
 They live in coniferous and deciduous forests, with a lifespan of about 16 to 17 months.

-Raccoons live in forests, suburban, and urban areas in the Central and southern states of North America.
+Raccoons live in forests and suburban and urban areas in North America’s Central and southern states.
 The average lifespan of a raccoon is two to three years.